History of Sam Altman in Timeline

 February 2014: Became President of Y Combinator

-2014: CEO of Reddit
+2014: Served as Interim CEO of Reddit

 2014: President of Y Combinator

-July 10, 2015: Steve Huffman returned as CEO of Reddit
+July 10, 2015: Steve Huffman Returns as CEO of Reddit

-2015: OpenAI Founded
+2015: Co-founded OpenAI

 2015: Meeting Oliver Mulherin

-In 2015, Sam Altman met his future husband, Oliver Mulherin, "in Peter Thiel's hot tub at 3 a.m."
+In 2015, Sam Altman met his future husband Oliver Mulherin "in Peter Thiel's hot tub at 3 a.m."

-September 2016: President of YC Group
+September 2016: Expanded role at YC Group

-In September 2016, Sam Altman's role at YC expanded to president of YC Group, which included Y Combinator and other units.
+In September 2016, Altman's role at YC expanded to president of YC Group, which included Y Combinator and other units.

 2016: Invited to Bilderberg Meeting

 In 2017, Sam Altman was mentioned as a friend in Peter Thiel's circle by BuzzFeed News.
-He thanked Matt Danzeisen for contributing to his essays on development of AI and China.

-2018: Musk Resigned from Board of Directors
+2018: Musk Resigned from OpenAI's Board

-March 2019: Left Y Combinator
+2019: Left Y Combinator

-In March 2019, Sam Altman left Y Combinator to focus full time as CEO of OpenAI.
+In 2019, Altman became the CEO of OpenAI.

-2019: OpenAI Funds
+2019: OpenAI Stated Funds Collected

 In 2019, OpenAI stated that $130 million of the pledged funds had been collected.